 Additionally to the below, I am looking for students with a computer science background (or otherwise strong coding skills) to help with two projects using large language models on patent text and firm descriptions.
 Please get in touch if interested!
 These can be IDP or thesis projects.

-Unfortunately, the degree programs at our school don't put particular emphasis on quantitative education, even though quantitative skills are more and more required and most certainly an asset for many of the career paths of ambitious business school graduates.
-In economics research, they are inevitable.
+Unfortunately, the degree programs at our school don't necessarily put emphasis on quantitative education, even though quantitative skills are more and more required and most certainly an asset for many of the career paths of ambitious business school graduates.
+In economics research, they are absolutely unavoidable.

-I am well aware of the background of most of our students.
-I absolutely believe, however, that the time available to complete the thesis work is sufficient to familiarize yourself with the necessary approaches and tools.
+I am well aware of the background of most of our students, and yet, I absolutely believe that the time available to complete the thesis work is sufficient to familiarize oneself with the necessary approaches and tools.
 For the most part, this entails familiarizing yourself with a coding language, such as Python's data analysis packages or R, and obtaining some fundamental knowledge about which statistical analyses could be appropriate and how to perform them.
 These tasks will be part of your thesis work, and it is explicitly understood and expected that you will need to spend some of the available time on them.

 Apart from acquiring a valuable hard skill with enormous potential for non-academic application, there are a couple of other points on the plus side here:

-I will ensure that all data that is required to realize each topic is in fact available to the student.
-While you will have to spend some time on assembling the final dataset for your analysis, getting stuck due to the unavailability of a crucial resource is very unlikely.
+I will ensure that all data required to realize each topic is, in fact, available to the student.
+While you will have to spend some time assembling the final dataset for your analysis, getting stuck due to the unavailability of a crucial resource is very unlikely.

 You can expect that the research questions are highly relevant, certainly from an academic viewpoint, most often also from a "practical" one.